declanbarr/Iris-Data-Set-Project/README.md

 ```
 Neither of these worked.

-I then found that I could assign headers to the dataframe by using the following(https://towardsdatascience.com/pca-using-python-scikit-learn-e653f8989e60):
+I then found that I could assign headers to the dataframe by using the following code adapted from [towards data science](https://towardsdatascience.com/pca-using-python-scikit-learn-e653f8989e60) [22]:

 In: